-In every switch statement, all cases must be mutually disjoint.
+In every switch statement, every pair of cases must be disjoint, unless one is an else case.

 A switch is exhaustive if there are no literal values in its cases, and the union type formed by the types of the case conditions of the switch covers the switched type, as defined by §3.4.1 Coverage.
 If no else block is specified, the switch must be exhaustive.